 What is Confluence?

-If you read my articles written in Turkish, you realized that talented editor is a must for me in any platform I wrote.
-The editor of Confluence is one of the best editor in the universe.
+If you read my articles written in Turkish, you realized that a talented editor is a must for me on any platform I wrote.
+The editor of Confluence is one of the best editors in the universe.
 It has really advanced permission level.
 You can create many workspaces.

-However, Atlassian Cloud doesn’t allow us to use our custom domains and managed Confluence solutions is a bit complicated.
+However, Atlassian Cloud doesn’t allow us to use our custom domains and managed Confluence solutions are a bit complicated.

 **How much does it cost to use Self-Hosted Confluence?**